IIIF/cookbook-recipes/recipe/0234-provider/index.md

 ---
-title: Acknowledge Content Contributors with `provider`
+title: Acknowledge Content Contributors
 id: 234
 layout: recipe
-tags: [tbc]
+tags: provider
-summary: "tbc"
+summary: "Include a rich set of information for each content contributor so clients can make this information visible."
 ---

 ## Use Case